averkoc/lxprivate/drafts/policy.md

 | **Re-submission (1st Attempt)** | Corrected to **Complete** (within 7 days of receiving the 'incomplete' grade). | The opportunity to pass, despite initial errors. | **80%** (Max) |
 | **Re-submission (2nd Attempt)** | Still Incomplete or Non-Compliant. | Time is better spent on the next assignment. | **0% (Final Grade)** |

 ### 2. ⚙️ Technical Support: Proactive Problem Solving

 We want to help you overcome technical hurdles *before* the deadline.
 This process ensures we can provide timely support when you need it most.
-Don't ask questions that are already answered in workshop instructions video or video supporting pages.
+The support is for those unexpected issues that are not handled in workshop instructions video or workshop support pages.

 | Rule | Your Action | Purpose (How it Helps You) |
 | :--- | :--- | :--- |